SNAP Eligibility Calculator — Delaware

 Does Delaware have an asset limit for SNAP benefits?

-Do medical bills matter for DE SNAP if someone is disabled or elderly?
+Do medical bills increase SNAP benefits if someone in my Delaware household is disabled or elderly?

 Where do I apply for SNAP in Delaware after checking eligibility online?